EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Notation and Definitions

-We denote a fair division instance as $\mathcal{I} = ([n], [m], \{v_i\}_{i \in [n]})$ where $v_i$'s are additive.
+Note that the class of $\mms$-feasible valuations is a strict superclass of cancelable valuations. \end{definition}

 Recently, \cite{christodoulou2023fair} proposed a valuation class that can be represented by graphs.
-Here, vertices correspond to agents, and edges correspond to items such that an item (edge) is valued positively only by the two agents at its endpoints. \cite{christodoulou2023fair} studied simple graphs, i.e., there is at most one edge between every pair of adjacent vertices.
+Here, vertices correspond to agents and edges correspond to items that are valued positively only by the two agents at their endpoints. \citeauthor{christodoulou2023fair} studied simple graphs wherein there is at most one edge between every pair of adjacent vertices.
 In this work, we focus on a natural extension of these instances to \emph{multi-graphs} where we allow multiple edges between agents.